108061233/HW4/README.md

 Note.
-Because my car is not perfect, there are some mistakes on calculating the speed. bbcar_rpc_for_code1.cpp and bbcar_rpc_for_code1.h is just for read in github, these are RRC code for Part1 code.
+Because my car is not perfect, there are some mistakes on calculating the speed. bbcar_rpc_for_code1.cpp and bbcar_rpc_for_code1.h are just for read in github, these are RRC code for Part1 code. part2.py and part3.py are the openMV code for Part2 and Part3.